ExploreASL/Documentation/source/Tutorials-Import.md

 This optional parameter can be used to perform import with an older version of dcm2nii rather than the latest default `20220720`.
 This is exceptionally needed when the new dcm2nii version does not work well with the data.
 An alternative is `20190902`.

 ----
-### Summary of the 2D_Sleep example
+### Summary of the ExampleStudy example

-In the current example of 2D_Sleep, we have two subjects: 101 and 102 with each two ASL sessions.
+In the current example of ExampleStudy, we have two subjects: 101 and 102 with each two ASL sessions.
 In ExploreASL, each subject has a single T1 scan and can have multiple ASL sessions.
 This is the case when the anatomy is not expected to change for the different ASL sessions, e.g. when scans are repeated before and after a CO2 or treatment challenge.
 The data structure will be `derivatives\ExploreASL\SubjectName\T1.nii` for the anatomical scans (T1 or FLAIR) and `derivatives\ExploreASL\SubjectName\ASL_1\ASL4D.nii` and `derivatives\ExploreASL\SubjectName\ASL_2\ASL4D.nii` for ASL sessions.